saidaspen/curatedrust/README.md

 to different parts of Rust.
 Try to relax.
 It's important that you **don't try too hard to learn anything**.
 Just sit back and try to enjoy it.
 Things will become more clear as we go.

 You probably won't understand all of the material for today, and that's totally fine.
-If you do understand everything, then great, otherwise you will find that it will all be comperhensible in time, we will come back to some of this material later on.
+If you do understand everything, then great, otherwise you will find that it will all be comprehensible in time, we will come back to some of this material later on.

 * 📺 1h 3min: Watch [Considering Rust - Jon Gjengset](https://www.youtube.com/watch?v=DnT-LUQgc7s)

-### Week 1, Day 2: Getting started (~ 1 hour)
+### Week 1, Day 2: Getting started (~ 1 hour, 15 min)
 Time to get started.
 Start off by watching a short video on Rust.
 Then we continue reading through the introduction (section 1) [Introduction - The Rust Programming Language](https://doc.rust-lang.org/stable/book/ch00-00-introduction.html), this will have you create not one, but two Hello World! apps.
 We then do a bit more intro reading by reading pages sections 1 Why Rust? and 2 Type Safety from [Why Rust?](https://www.oreilly.com/programming/free/files/why-rust.pdf).

 * 📺 6 min: Watch [Rust and the Future of Systems Programming](https://www.youtube.com/watch?v=8EPsnf_ZYU0)
 * 📚 20 min: Read through [Introduction - The Rust Programming Language](https://doc.rust-lang.org/stable/book/ch00-00-introduction.html)
-* 📚 10 min: Read through the first and second secions of [Why Rust?](https://www.oreilly.com/programming/free/files/why-rust.pdf); Why Rust? and Type Safety.
+* 📚 10 min: Read through the first and second sections of [Why Rust?](https://www.oreilly.com/programming/free/files/why-rust.pdf); Why Rust? and Type Safety.
 * 📚 10 min: Read through the introduction of [A Gentle Introduction To Rust](https://stevedonovan.github.io/rust-gentle-intro/readme.html)
 * 📚 15 min: Checkout the Hello World example of [Rust By Example](https://doc.rust-lang.org/stable/rust-by-example/hello.html).
 Read 1.1 Comments but skip section 1.2 Formatted Print for now.
+* 📰 15 min: Read [Understanding Over Guesswork](https://hoverbear.org/blog/understand-over-guesswork/) from [Hoverbear](https://hoverbear.org), a great read and overview of Rust.

 ### Week 1, Day 3: Variables (~ 1 hour 10 minutes)
 Now we are actually about to write our first pieces of software.
 Let's get into it!